 Usually, medicine reimbursement is made directly by the pharmacy.
 The pharmacy will check your right to reimbursement from Kela's direct reimbursement inquiry service.
 You can claim reimbursement from Kela afterwards for any prescription medicines you buy abroad.

 Use of the Prescription service improves patient safety

-With your consent, the doctor can verify your overall medication regimen and prevent adverse interaction or concurrent use of medicines.
-At your request, your overall medication regimen can also be verified by a pharmacist or dispenser in a pharmacy or by an attending nurse in healthcare services.
+With your consent, the person who prescribed the medicine or a nurse attending to your care can verify your overall medication regimen and prevent adverse interaction or concurrent use of medicines.
+At your request, your overall medication can also be verified by a dispenser or a pharmacist.

 Electronic prescriptions will bring you the following benefits:

 - prescriptions and your personal data are always safe and secure